-Latourell Falls is a family friendly hike and the waterfall is located 10-15 minute walk away from the parking lot.
+Latourell Falls is a family-friendly hike and the waterfall is located a 10-15 minute walk away from the parking lot.
 This waterfall is mostly recognized for the yellow and green moss that has overgrown all over the grey waterfall cliffs.
 Visitors can also walk up close or behind this waterfall, but the crashing water could get you soaked.

 7. Tumalo Falls

 Tumalo Falls is a must-see for anyone visiting Bend.
 Visitors can drive up close to this waterfall in the summer but the snow covers the road in the offseason, requiring a 7-mile round trip hike.